 The DMN experiences what researchers call narrative incoherence.
 The story breaks apart.
 The neural patterns that encoded your pre-trauma identity become neurologically invalid.

 What happens next determines everything about neuroplasticity recovery.
-Either the brain reconstructs a new narrative—one that integrates trauma, acknowledges vulnerability, finds meaning—or it fragments.
+Either the brain reconstructs a new narrative—one that integrates trauma, acknowledges vulnerability, finds meaning—or the network fragments.
 That fragmentation produces incomplete neuroplasticity recovery.

 During genuine neuroplasticity recovery, the DMN reorganizes to create a new identity narrative that integrates both pre-trauma and post-trauma experience.